simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-jokes-humor-insights/index.en.md

 **2. "Why did the IT department stay late?
 Because they wanted to 'debug' their social lives!"**

 IT departments often work long hours, troubleshooting and resolving issues.
-This joke sheds light on the dedicated efforts of IT professionals.
+This joke explains the dedicated efforts of IT professionals.

 ### Cyber Threats in Disguise